wnfs-wg/spec/spec/private-wnfs.md

 # 0 Abstract

 The private file system provides granular control over read access along two dimensions: file hierarchy and time.
 Access is granted with a backward secret mechanism, where being grated access to a subgraph at a point in time is either a single snapshot point in time, or from that time forward -- but never access to the past of a point of history.
 Similarly, access to a directory implies access to all children nodes, but not to its parents or sibling nodes.
-Key sharing is an orthognal concern, and is accomplished out of band, or via the WNFS shared segment.
+Key sharing is an orthogonal concern, and is accomplished out of band, or via the WNFS shared segment.

 # 1 Terminology